Common Name: Humboldt penguin

 In the wild

 Humboldt penguins mainly eat fish, such as anchovies, herring, pilchards and hake, as well as squid.
 They catch their prey by diving underwater and chasing after it.
-Most dives are to around 30m depth – this is the same length as 3.5 double decker buses end to end going down into the water.
+Most dives are to around 30m depth – this is the same length as three and a half double-decker buses end to end going down into the water.
 They dive down and then fix their sights back on a prey fish highlighted above them at the surface.
 As the penguin rises to the surface they catch the fish in their beak, from below.

 As birds they don’t have any teeth, but penguins do have lots of backwards facing spines on the inside of their mouth and covering their tongue.
 These sharp spines allow them to get a good grip on the wriggling fish, and they swallow it whole while still swimming.